 The powerful Merchant Guild of St Mary’s built a timber Guildhall on the site of the former Coventry Castle.
 In 1392, medieval Coventry’s four richest merchant guilds joined to form the Guild of the Holy Trinity to make it what it is today.
 Having survived through the Reformation, Second World War, and the English Civil War, St Mary’s Guildhall stands proudly in the City of Culture, offering escapism from today to travel back to some of Britain’s most significant moments in history.

 Are you passionate about history, intrigued by Coventry’s medieval era, and love the community?
 Then come and work for St Mary’s Guildhall.
 To be in the thick of history, just send us your CV and we’ll be in touch.

 Want to relive history in the heart of Coventry community?
-We have plenty of volunteering opportunities available so you can immerse yourself in medieval tales and enlighten the experiences at St Mary's Guildhall.
+We have a number of future volunteering opportunities available so you can immerse yourself in medieval tales and enlighten the experiences at St Mary’s Guildhall.